Simulstream: Open-Source Toolkit for Evaluation and Demonstration of Streaming Speech-to-Text Translation Systems: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the support of the project InnovAction: Network Italiano dei Centri per l’Innovazione Tecnologica (CUP B47H2200437000), funded by MIMIT with NPRR - NextGenerationEU funds, in collaboration with Piazza Copernico S.r.l.
-We also acknowledge the support of the PNRR project FAIR - Future AI Research (PE00000013), under the NRRP MUR program funded by the NextGenerationEU.
+This paper has received funding from the European Union’s Horizon Europe programme grant agreement No. 101213369 (project DVPS).